Insertion Sort in Clojure

 (insertion-sort [3 2 1]) ; [1 2 3]

-The reduce provides us with the infrastructure required around accumulating and iterating over each element within the provided collection.
-The use of a private helper function gives us the ability to correctly insert the target element within the resulting collection.
+The reduce function provides us with the necessary infrastructure for accumulating and iterating over each element within the provided collection.
+The use of a private helper function allows us to correctly insert the target element into the resulting collection.